Spaghettioso/reading-notes/README.md

 ### About

-This page is going to be the main area where I store my notes for the Tech Educators MERN stack coding bootcamp.
+This repo is going to be the main area where I store my notes for the Tech Educators MERN stack coding bootcamp.
 I'll refer
 back to these notes throughout the course to keep my knowledge up to date on all aspects of the course.

 There is also a short introduction about myself and also a section for explaining what having a 'Growth Mindset' is and how to